 Not Fluid Colourable |

-Multiple fluid modes can be assigned to the same class by selecting them in the multi-select dropdown.
+Multiple fluid behaviours can be assigned to the same class by selecting them in the multi-select dropdown.

 🖥️ Platform Differences